tacoss/grunt-nightwatch/README.md

 }
 ```

-Note that all options are the same as the main settings.

 Now you can execute `grunt nightwatch:other` to run your tests.

+Note that your tests must be grouped together as follows: `tests/<group>/test.js`

 ## Build status